Seekatar/seekatar.github.io/_posts/2024-08-10-typical-pipeline.md

 ## Summary

 I hope this will help you get started building your own YAML pipelines.
 This post has shown one way to get a basic build and deploy up and running as a one-off.
-In the next post, I'll show how to take this YAML and create reusable `template`s that you can leverage across many projects.
+In the next post, I'll show how to take the build YAML and create reusable `template`s that you can leverage across many projects.

 ## Links